 Restaurant Marketing Ideas from the Pros:

-When people look up places to eat online, you want to be one of the first names that comes up.
+When people look up restaurants online, you want to be one of the first names that comes up.
 One of the first steps to getting there is to build citations for your business, which means making sure your restaurant is accurately listed in as many online directories as possible.
-If you haven’t done so already click here to get a free listing at YP.com and boost your restaurant’s visibility in Google Maps and other local search engines.
+If you haven’t done so already, click here to scan your listings and find out how well your restaurant shows up in local searches.

 2. Offer a special via social media.